Query-farm/shellfs/docs/README.md

 └─────────────────────────┘
 ```

-The reason why there isn't an exception raised in this cause is because the `popen()` implementation starts a shell process, but that shell process
+The reason why there isn't an exception raised in this cause is because the `popen()` implementation starts a process with [`fork()`](https://man7.org/linux/man-pages/man2/fork.2.html) or the appropriate system call for the operating system, but when the the child process calls [`exec()`](https://man7.org/linux/man-pages/man3/exec.3.html) that fails, and there was no output produced by the child process.

 ### Writing output to a pipe